 docs = vector_store.search(query=question, k=5, search_type="similarity")

-Returns the top 5 most semantically similar chunks to the query.
+It returns the 5 chunks whose meaning is closest to the query.
 Each result is a Document with page_content and metadata (source file, page number, format, dates):

 docs